angular/angular/aio/content/guide/reactive-forms.md

 Reactive forms use an explicit and immutable approach to managing the state of a form at a given point in time.
 Each change to the form state returns a new state, which maintains the integrity of the model between changes.
 Reactive forms are built around observable streams, where form inputs and values are provided as streams of input values, also while giving you synchronous access to the data.
 This approach allows your templates to take advantage of these streams of form state changes, rather than to be dependent to them.

 Reactive forms also allow for easier testing because you have an assurance that your data is consistent and predictable when requested.
-Consumers outside your templates have access to the same streams, where they can manipulate and transform that data safely.
+Consumers outside your templates have access to the same streams, where they can manipulate that data safely.

 Reactive forms differ from template-driven forms in distinct ways.
 Reactive forms provide more predictability with synchronous access to the data model, immutability with observable operators and change tracking through observable streams.
 If you prefer direct access to modify data in your template, template-driven forms are less explicit because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
 See the [Appendix](#appendix) for detailed comparisons between the two paradigms.